 - About Us

 The North Shore Channel Trail extends from the junction of Green Bay Road and McCormick Boulevard in northern Evanston to the junction of Lawrence Avenue and Francisco Avenue in Chicago.
 All but the last 0.25 mile runs alongside the North Shore Channel, a drainage and aeration canal built in 1909; the last 0.25 mile follows the North Branch of the Chicago River.
 For most of the way, a trail occupies both sides of the North Shore Channel.

-The east side trail is asphalt from Green Bay Road to Lyons Street (halfway between Emerson St and Church St).
+The east side trail runs south from Green Bay Road to Lyons Street (halfway between Emerson St and Church St).
 Then use McDaniels Avenue to Dempster Street, cutting through the playground on the west side of the grade school at McDaniels or using the alley on the east side.
-Dempster to Main is asphalt, Main to halfway between Main and Oakton is gravel (not crushed limestone), then asphalt the rest of the way to Oakton.
+Dempster to Main is asphalt, Main to halfway between Main and Oakton is gravel, then asphalt the rest of the way to Oakton.
 One block north of Oakton you'll find a dog park; also nearby is a dock from which you can launch canoes.

 The segment from Oakton to Howard is industrial and a fence prevents you from crossing under the Skokie Swift El tracks.
 From Howard to Lincoln you can ride down Kedzie Avenue, and from Touhy to Thillens Little League stadium one block north of Devon you'll find some fun dirt paths through the trees, if you're into mountain biking.

-From Lincoln to Lawrence the North Shore Channel Trail is asphalt, with the last one block on Francisco Avenue.
+The paved North Shore Channel Trail continues from North Lincoln Ave to West Lawrence Ave, with one last block on North Francisco Avenue.
 All street crossings north of Howard are at grade level without traffic lights.
 From Howard to Devon there are traffic lights at the major cross streets.
 South of Devon, the trail goes underneath all cross streets except Argyle.